 Natives to the American states of Maryland and Virginia almost always call their shared bay “the Chesapeake Bay,” even though it doesn’t follow the usual pattern.

-San Francisco Bay and Paradise Bay, on the other hand, would not use “the.”
+On the other hand, San Francisco Bay and Paradise Bay do not use “the.”

 When there’s only one of something, we use “the” when we’re talking about it.